microsoft/VSProjectSystem/doc/extensibility/extending_rules.md

 The source of a rule affects which rules it can override/extend, and which rules can override/extend it.
 Here are the sources in decreasing priority order (i.e. rules from sources earlier in the list can override/extend those later in the list):

 1. MSBuild `PropertyPageSchema` items
+    * Note that in SDK-style projects, the order of these items can be difficult to control due to how the SDK props and targets are included implicitly.
+    * Using the default SDK-Style projects behavior, this mechanism works as expected if the `.targets` file defining the custom `PropertyPageSchema` items is imported via nuget package, but it doesn't work if it is imported from the project file directly.
 2. Rule _files_ added via `IAdditionalRuleDefinitionsService`
 3. Rule _objects_ added via `IAdditionalRuleDefinitionsService`
 4. Embedded `XAML` rules